korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 You could maintain a map for the full _walk_, but if you're doing a large file tree, it's more efficient to keep track of one folder at a time.
-This also lets me print info to the user, after each subfolder is calculated.
+This also lets me print info to the user after each subfolder is calculated.
 I'll initialize the keyed entry to 0, the key being the _path_, or the _dir_ here.